 The strength of the North's logistics sector is its true multi-modality.
-The Enhanced Freight and Logistics Analysis shows a 33% increase in tonnes lifted within the North by 2050%, which will play a significant role in providing goods and materials to achieve the GVA growth outlined in the Northern Powerhouse Independent Economic Review.
+The Enhanced Freight and Logistics Analysis shows over 50% growth in both road and rail freight combined up to 2050, which will play a significant role in providing goods and materials to achieve the GVA growth outlined in the Northern Powerhouse Independent Economic Review.

-A third of the UK's freight currently moves through the North's ports against a population that only represents 23% of the UK total%.
+A third of the UK's freight is currently moved through the North's ports.
 Significant growth is taking place, reflecting the investment and aspiration of port operators.
 Investments at Liverpool, Immingham and Teesport have opened the Northern market places to global trade with container and other movements.